Government Schemes for Skill Development and Training in India

 Impact

-• Increased participation of women and marginalized groups in the workforce, leading to social and economic empowerment.
+• Increased participation of women and marginalized groups in the workforce leads to social and economic empowerment.

 Conclusion